-Since the first funding round in April 1991, there have been well over 2200 videos funded.
-So that’s a lot to get through, including a some of my faves and few that I’m not especially looking forward to seeing again.
+So that’s a lot to get through, including some of my faves and a few that I’m not necessarily looking forward to seeing again.

-Because I want to share these videos with you, dear reader, at this stage I’m going to restrict my viewings to what I can find online.
+Because I want to share these videos with you, dear reader, I’m going to restrict my viewings to what I can find online.
 Though if an artist doesn’t have their videos on the web, that in itself is pretty interesting.

 I’m going through the videos by the funding rounds they were in, not the release date of the video.
-Most videos are released just a few months after their funding round, but some can be delayed or released in a different order.
+Most videos are released just a few months after their funding round, but some can be delayed by several months or even years or released in a different order.

 And if you have any stories, factoids or general comments, feel free to leave a comment on the relevant page.